What Is Keto Diet?

 Can you lose belly fat on Keto?

 Note, however, that while the body burns fat while in ketosis, the weight loss is not targeted.
-You just have to wait and see if you lose belly fat.
+So you have to wait and see if you lose belly fat.

 Apart from keto flu while transitioning to ketosis, keto is generally safe and healthy.
-The keto diet is a great lifestyle option even for people who are just seeking to adopt healthier habits.
+The keto diet is a great lifestyle option even for people seeking to adopt healthier habits.